 What is the difference between Sheriff and Police Officer?

 • In US, a sheriff is a police officer but not all police officers are sheriffs.

 • A sheriff is the highest law enforcing officer in a county and is an elected official.

 • The officers performing law enforcement duty from the office of a sheriff are called deputy sheriffs.

 • Normally, sheriffs control rural areas where police department does not have reach or control.

-• A sheriff is still an important official in counties as he is considered an arm of the county court.
+• A sheriff is still an important official in countries as he is considered an arm of the county court.
 He has an important role to perform and is an arm of the police also in areas where police has limited reach.

 • While police departments in large towns have different departments specializing in different types of crimes sheriff’s office is general for all crimes.

 • Ranks in a sheriff office are sheriff, chief deputy, colonel, major, captain, lieutenant, sergeant, corporal, deputy or officer.